Creating An Accessible Classroom

-- Adapt your interactions to suit the style of your learners, if they are noise sensitive make sure you lower your voice/tone If they find eye contact painful don’t make it.
+- Adapt your interactions to suit the communication style of your learners, if they are noise sensitive make sure you lower your voice/tone If they find eye contact painful don’t make it.

 - LOTS of “Positive Talk” Affirmations and recognition of success.
 (Marie Brilly)